Jabu-Meki/secure-multitenant-s3-datalake/README.md

 ## Problem Statement

 Organizations need to store data for multiple tenants (customers, teams, workloads) in shared S3 infrastructure for cost efficiency and operational simplicity.
-However, S3 doesn't provide native directory permissions—access is governed entirely by policy evaluation on object key strings.
+However, S3 doesn't provide native directory permissions access is governed entirely by policy evaluation on object key strings.

 **Key Challenges:**
 - Preventing tenants from accessing or listing other tenants' data